diaorui/peek-deck/bitcoin.md

 Which will you choose?
 100 $BTC now or go back to 2010 with $100 in your wallet?

-9h ago
+11h ago

 ---

 **[Bitcoin being pumped and dumped like a little penny stock.
 What gives?](https://www.reddit.com/r/Bitcoin/comments/1pp1b8r/bitcoin_being_pumped_and_dumped_like_a_little/)**

-7h ago
+9h ago

 ---

 **[Yet so many people wont open their eyes.](https://www.reddit.com/r/Bitcoin/comments/1pou4l2/yet_so_many_people_wont_open_their_eyes/)**

-12h ago
+14h ago

 ---